 What is the function of an interpole in a DC machine?

-➥ Their function is to assist commutation by producing auxiliary or commutating flux.
-With the interpoles, sparkles commutation is possible up to 20–30% overload with a fixed brush position.
-That means brush spark is practically eliminated.
+Their function is to assist in commutation by producing auxiliary or commutating flux.
+With the use of interpoles, sparkless commutation can be achieved up to a 20–30% overload while maintaining a fixed brush position.
+This means that brush sparking is practically eliminated.

-➥ Another function of the interpoles is to neutralize the cross-magnetizing effect of armature reaction.
+Another function of the interpoles is to neutralize the cross-magnetizing effect caused by armature reaction.

 How are the windings connected?